SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 as weak or unowned references instead of strong references.
 This process is described in :ref:`AutomaticReferenceCounting_ResolvingStrongReferenceCycles` below.
-However, before you learn how to break a strong reference cycle, it is useful to understand what causes such a cycle can be caused.
+However, before you learn how to break a strong reference cycle, it is useful to understand how such a cycle can be caused.

 Here's an example of how a strong reference cycle can be created by accident.
 This example defines two classes called ``Person`` and ``Apartment``,